What are the new travel testing rules?

 As concern grew in medical and government circles about the Omicron variant of coronavirus, testing rules for travellers arriving in the UK were stepped up in late November and early December 2021 to try to “buy time” and limit the spread.

-The UK brought in Europe’s most onerous testing rules, which currently apply to all international arrivals to the UK, except from Ireland.

-Everyone aged 12 and over must take a pre-departure test on the day of leaving for the UK, or one of the two preceding days (from 48 hours before departure for Wales).
+The UK brought in Europe’s most onerous testing rules, which applied to all international arrivals to the UK, except from Ireland.
+Everyone aged 12 and over was required to take a pre-departure test before leaving for the UK and book a post-arrival PCR test with mandatory self-isolation until a negative result was obtained.

-In addition, all travellers aged five and above (11 and above for Scotland) must book a post-arrival PCR test to be taken on the day of arrival or one of the two following days.
-Until they receive a negative result, they must remain in isolation.
+Many people were deterred from travelling because of the cost of tests and/or fears over testing positive.

-Boris Johnson has announced the testing regime for travellers to England is returning to the relatively low-cost, low-hassle state that prevailed between 24 October and 30 November.
+The testing regime for travellers to the UK has returned to the relatively low-cost, low-hassle state that prevailed between 24 October and 30 November.

-Though the rule-change only applies to England at present, it is likely that the governments in Wales, Scotland and Northern Ireland will follow suit.

-Anyone arriving in the UK from 4am on Friday 7 January 2021 need not present a pre-departure test certificate to the airline, ferry company or train operator.
+Fully vaccinated travellers need not present a pre-departure test certificate to the airline, ferry company or train operator.

-They will still need to present a passenger locator form.
-In order to complete this, the traveller must book a post-arrival (day two) test.

-But double jabbed travellers may take a faster, cheaper lateral flow test rather than a PCR, to be taken on the day of arrival or one of the two following days.
-Self-isolation will no longer be required.
+They must present a passenger locator form.
+In order to complete this, the traveller must book a post-arrival (”day two”) test to be taken on the day of arrival or one of the two following days.

+If a lateral flow test is positive, the traveller must then take a free NHS PCR test.

+Travellers who have already booked “day two” PCR tests for future trips can continue to use them – there is no need to book a different test.

-How much cheaper will that be?
+How much cheaper is it?

-Removing the need for a pre-departure test will save anything from around £20 to $250 (£185) in some cases for travel from the US.
+Removing the need for a pre-departure test saves anything from around £20 to as much as $250 (£185), in some cases, for travel from the US.

 Post-arrival PCR tests currently cost around £50-£80.
-Lateral flow tests are around half the price.
+Lateral flow tests are available for £10 or less with some stringent click-and-collect rules, but £20-£30 is more common.

-While the degree of hassle in organising the test remains the same, a huge improvement from the traveller’s point of view is the end to the self-isolation rule.
+While the degree of hassle in organising the test remains the same, the end to the self-isolation rule is a huge improvement from the traveller’s point of view.

 Can’t I use an NHS lateral flow test, as I do for work?